Longfld/ASPNETcoreAngularJWT/README.md

 And do not forget to run "npm start" after modify any typescript files.

+You can run this for angular compile and dotnet run

+    >npm run runall

 Also it can be opened by both Visual Studio 2017 or Visual Studio Code

 ********************************